 Fortnite is adding football kits, but not for my team so whatever who cares

+Fortnite is adding football kits, but not for my team so whatever who cares23 kits from around the world yet no Hibs?
+Outrageous

 As if a 100-player murderparty weren't reason enough to fight, Fortnite is adding football to the mix.
 Epic Games today announced they're introducing football kits from 23 teams around the world, bringing the beautiful game's sporting, political, and religious rivalries to the video game.
 Also I guess you can just take pride in your team, if you want.
 Local teams represented include Celtic, Rangers, Man City, and West Ham, then worldwide they have teams everywhere from Germany to Australia.
 They're holding a 4v4 fortball tournament too.